 High Rock Lake continues to support a quality largemouth bass fishery.
 There is a balance of fish above and below the minimum size limit and growth is average in comparison to other Piedmont reservoirs.
-Mean relative weight values, while not ideal for all categories, are at or above levels seen in other Piedmont systems.
+Relative weight values, while not ideal across all sizes, are at or above levels seen in other Piedmont systems.
+The lower than expected relative weight values may be negatively correlated with greater than average density.
 Recruitment and mortality are also within expected values and do not appear to be negatively impacting the largemouth bass population in this reservoir.